You will be automatically logged out in 1 minute.

 In more recent years, Chapman and his students built relationships with Shoreikai member schools in Canada while participating in international martial arts competitions.
 Then last fall, Hargitt helped to arrange a meeting between members of the Tokyo and Texas groups in Canada.

 While the Texas Okinawa Goju Karate Federation remains independent, Chapman allowed two of his students to join Shoreikai as a way to strengthen ties and encourage an exchange of ideas with the home school.
 Shoreikai leaders insisted that the newcomers be tested in Japan before the international organization would recognize their ranks earned in Texas, however.

-Hargitt, who has served as a guest judge at belt tests conducted by the Texas Okinawa Goju Karate Federation, says he was confident that Chapman’s teaching had given Yocham and Williams the skills commensurate with their ranks.
+Hargitt, who has served as a guest judge at belt tests conducted by the Texas Okinawa Goju Karate Federation, says he was confident that Chapman’s teaching had given Yocham the skills commensurate with their ranks.
 “A big kudos to Dean Chapman Kyoshi for keep the tradition alive in Texas,” Hargitt says.

 Shoreikai is strictly a goju-ryu karate school, but the Texas Okinawa Goju Karate Federation supplements its core curriculum of goju-ryu with classes in weaponry and hakutsuru kenpo, which is the Okinawan version of Chinese white crane kung fu.
 Yocham, who holds 3rd degree black belt ranks in both white crane and weapons, says the independence of the Texas federation has enabled its students to gain a richer understanding of the physical, mental and spiritual qualities attainable through a variety of martial systems.